Remove people from a photo, keep your subject

 Download the clean scene

-Tap Remove objects.
-The SDXL inpainting model takes roughly 20–30 seconds to redraw the masked region with a plausible continuation of the background — sky, water, sidewalk, wall, foliage, whatever was behind the people.
-Hit Download to save as PNG at the same dimensions as your original upload — SDXL preserves the aspect ratio and resolution natively.
+Tap Remove.
+The AI takes roughly 20–30 seconds to redraw the masked region with a plausible continuation of the background — sky, water, sidewalk, wall, foliage, whatever was behind the people.
+Hit Download to save as PNG.
+The result keeps your photo's aspect ratio and comes back at a high resolution.

 Travel and landmark shots